thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/initializing-an-application/using-a-template/index.md

 $ wolkenkit init
 ```

-This will download the default template that you can use as a starting point to build your own application.
+This will download the selected template that you can then use as a starting point to build your own application.

 ## Using a custom template